naruarjun/cogrob-website/content/authors/carlos/index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  - Alumni

-projects:
+projects: ['AVL']
-  - robot_planning

 ---

-I'm AJ!
+I'm Henry!